OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log0_setting-up.markdown

 1. The big header is a bit of a bother.
 Click on that cross to make it smaller;
 2. Line numbering is easier for communicating about code.
 Double click on HTML and make them appear;
 3. You see three frames, HTML, Javascript, and Output.
 The little buttons at the right of the red 3 allows you to juggle between those and other frames.
-While CSS will be useless for us, Console might help you understanding what went wrong in your code;
+We will only use the HTML frame for our code.
+Output will be where we'll render, and Console might give interesting debugging messages.
 4. Your code is updated live.
 If you don't want, you can just check out of "Auto-run JS"  and if you want to see your result full screen, just click on the arrow pointing to the upper right.

-## c) Running your first program
+## Running your first program

 Enough talk, let's rock.
 First, we'll create our web page in HTML and make it access our JavaScript file.
 That'll be more or less all that our HTML will be doing, everything else will be done in JavaScript.